Staff profile

 Biography

-Xinyuan Zhang is a full time PhD candidate at Durham Law School, and the Deputy Director of the Centre for Criminal Law and Criminal Justice (CCLCJ).
+Xinyuan Zhang is a full time PhD candidate at Durham Law School, and the Deputy Director of the Centre for Criminal Law and Criminal Justice (CCLCJ), and Centre for Chinese Law and Policy (CCLP).
 She is also a member of the European Criminal Law Association (ECLA-UK).
 Xinyuan serves as a PTTA at both Durham Law School and Newcastle Law School.
 She holds an LL.M. from Durham University, graduating with high merit, and a B.A. in Criminology, Law and Society from the University of California, Irvine (UCI), USA.
 Xinyuan started her PhD in October 2024, supervised by Ms. Gemma Davies and Dr. Clara Martins Pereira.

 Current Research:

-Xinyuan's PhD research lies at the intersection of criminal law and law and technology, with a particular focus on the interplay between EU Anti-money Laundering (AML) framework and the regulation of Artificial Intelligence (AI).
-Her work aims to promote the responsible, effective, and legally sound deployment of AI within the EU AML context, contributing to the broader discourse on AI governance and regulatory standards fit for the AML context.
+Xinyuan's PhD research lies at the intersection between Anti-money Laundering (AML) regulatory framework and the regulation of Artificial Intelligence (AI).
+Her work aims to promote the responsible, effective, and legally sound deployment of AI within the AML context, contributing to the design of AI regulatory standards fit for the AML context, and the broader discourse on AI regulation.

 Conference Paper: